pommeJedusor/pomme/README.md

 to store bit values there is storing block whose blocks start with a '^' as a convention and must be connect to two cells
-1. one with a '>' to get the value from
+1. one with a '>' to get the value from (source)
-2. one with a '-' horizontally or '|' vertically to know if it should take the value (can only have one)
+2. one with a '-' horizontally or '|' vertically to know if it should take the value (can only have one) (button)

 |    |    |    |
 |----|----|----|